bcgov/ExitSurveyAdmin/frontend/README.md

 yarn build
 ```

-This will bundle the app using Vite and output the static files to the `public` folder.
+This will bundle the app using Vite and output the static files to the `build` folder.

 ### Preview Production Build